 StackShot Electrical Connections

 Connecting StackShot is very simple.
 First connect the macro rail to the controller with the supplied 4 conductor cable.
 Next, StackShot requires power.
 This can be accomplished with the supplied AC adapter or an optional Li-Ion Battery Finally connect the shutter release of the camera to StackShot.
 This is the mechanism StackShot uses to control the camera.
 The cable that goes between the camera and StackShot needs to be purchased separately, you can find the cables here.
 If your camera does not have an external wired shutter release we do offer a Universal IR Remote that works with most cameras that are equipped with an IR input.

 The Equipment.
 There are plenty of options in the photographic world for taking macro photographs; macro lenses, microscope objectives, bellows, inverted lenses, extension tubes, etc. Use whatever lens and camera setup you are comfortable with.
 Regardless of the setup you choose you will want to have a feel for the depth-of-field (DOF) of your lens and aperture setting.
 Consult your lens manual as this information is often published there.
-In the ant example below the manual states the depth of field for the Canon MP-E 65mm, at 3x magnification and f/8 is 0.249mm.
-Three is an excellent discussion on depth of field and focus stacking here, Rik Littlefield of Zerene Stacker does a great job of explaining how to best determine the step size for focus stacking in an article here.
+In the ant example below the manual states the depth of field for the Canon MP-E 65mm, at 3x magnification and f/5.6 is 0.176mm or 176um.
+Rik Littlefield of Zerene does an excellent job of explaining how to best determine the step size for focus stacking in an article here.